glixius/masterboard-api/README.md

 - `@masterboard/adapters`: Application interface adapters for implementing frameworks.
 - `masterboard-api`: Masterboard's web API implementation.
 This is the repository's root project.

+## Database

+Masterboard uses Airtable platform for storing data.
+You can create your base from [this template](https://airtable.com/shrZLtOXCVCwQPZI7).

 ## API

 This API expose the following entities.
 Use them based on your needs: